andyjagoe/ayuda/README.md

 In the project directory, you can run:

-### `npm start build:dev`
+### `npm start build:ayuda-development`

-The same as running 'npm start' but loads the .env.dev firebase config values for the dev environment (https://ayuda-development.web.app)
+The same as running 'npm start' but loads the .env.ayuda-development firebase config values for the dev environment (https://ayuda-development.web.app)

-### `npm start build:prod`
+### `npm start build:ayuda-9ea45`

-The same as running 'npm start' but loads the .env.prod firebase config values for the production environment (https://ayuda.live)
+The same as running 'npm start' but loads the .env.ayuda-9ea45 firebase config values for the production environment (https://ayuda.live)

 ### `npm start`